Reentry Career Development

 Formerly incarcerated people need stable jobs for the same reasons as everyone else: to support themselves and their loved ones, pursue life goals, and strengthen their communities.
 Creating career opportunities for those reentering society reduces the risk of homelessness while reducing recidivism.

-Reentry Employment Services
+Reentry Career Development Services

 Pre-Release Courses